-Phenotype data will be submitted at the completion of the trial once all data have been subject to quality and integrity checks.
-All phenotype data that are part of the Alliance electronic database, have been checked for quality and integrity, and are used in genetic studies will be deposited.
-The Alliance statistician associated with analysis of the trial and genotype data will determine when the standard Statistics and Data Center quality control processes have been completed and will prepare data for submission.
+Alliance electronic database, have been checked for quality and integrity, and are used in genetic studies will be deposited.
+The Alliance statistician associated with analyses of trial and bioinformatic data will determine when the standard Statistics and Data Management Center quality control processes have been completed and will prepare data for submission.
 Publications by others making use of Alliance phenotype data (with or without genotype data) will be embargoed until after publication of the primary paper reporting the primary endpoint results of the clinical trial.
-As in the case of any Alliance data sharing request, no phenotype data on a DSMB monitored study, will be released without a formal approval from the DSMB.
+As in the case of any Alliance data sharing request, no phenotype data on a Data and Safety Monitoring Board (DSMB) monitored study, will be released without a formal approval from the DSMB.